The Admin GUI

 Adjusting user preferences

-The Dashboard can be accessed from the Home icon on the sidebar.
+The Server Dashboard can be accessed using the icon on the sidebar.
 The dashboard shows the current state of the deployment at a high level.

 The Server Dashboard